Viktorija-Alexeeva/DE-project/reproduce.md

 DBT will take data from source tables (airbnb_prices_eu_dataset), transform it, on its basis will create fact table and datamart with prices statistics.

-Check screenshot 'DBT dag' in DE-project/dbt-airbnb folder to know, how DBT project will lool like at the end.
+Check screenshot 'DBT DAG' in DE-project/dbt-airbnb folder to know, how DBT project will lool like at the end.

 4.1.
 Setup account, connection, project details, initialize dbt project.